The Early Founders of Modern Political Philosophy

 - Discuss Machiavelli's views on politics, violence and religion

-- Summarise the role of laws and institutions.
+- Summarize the role of laws and institutions.

-- Discuss the works and concepts of Thomas Hobbes
+- Outline the works and concepts of Hobbes

-- Explain the concept of the absoluteness and indivisibility of the power of the sovereign
+- Explain the indivisible nature of the power of the sovereign

-- Outline Hobbes’ views on the role of women
+- Unpack Hobbes’ views on the role of women

 All Alison courses are free to enrol, study and complete.
 To successfully complete this Certificate course and become an Alison Graduate, you need to achieve 80% or higher in each course assessment.
 Once you have completed this Certificate course, you have the option to acquire an official Certificate, which is a great way to share your achievement with the world.
 Your Alison Certificate is: